Pardot vs. HubSpot – A Marketer’s Experience

 While initially a purely marketing-oriented platform, HubSpot, over the last year, has made a big push to become an all-in-one solution for content management, social media publishing & monitoring, and marketing automation.

-Update: since we published this post, HubSpot has also pushed to compete with Salesforce in the sales and customer service realms.
+Update: Since we published this post, HubSpot has also been pushing tcompete with Salesforce in sales and customer service.

 Businesses looking for a single platform to host their website, publish on social media, and manage their marketing needs will find a tightly integrated package with a wide range of advanced features that give them much flexibility and control over each service aspect.